tapis-project/documentation/source/technical/files.rst

 File Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^

-Permissions model - Only the system *owner* may grant or revoke Tapis permissions for paths on a system.
+The permissions model allows for fine grained access control of paths on a Tapis system.
+The system owner may grant READ and MODIFY permission to specific users.

-The Tapis permissions are also *not* duplicated or otherwise implemented in the underlying storage system.
+Please note that MODIFY does not imply READ.
+Also, note that Tapis permissions are independent of native permissions enforced by the underlying system host.

 +++++++++++++++++++++